gitlabhq/gitlabhq/doc/administration/monitoring/performance/prometheus.md

 `<your_domain_name>:9090` for the dashboard that Prometheus offers by default.

 >**Note:**
 Currently if SSL has been enabled, you will not be able to access Prometheus on the same hostname as GitLab due to HSTS.
-Accessing via another method with a different hostname like SSH should be possible.
+This configuration will be supported in a future release.

 The performance data collected by Prometheus can be viewed directly in the Prometheus console or through a compatible dashboard tool.